The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 The result of an election is determined by counting the number of votes received by each candidate in the count.

 In cases where there is a single vacancy, the candidate with the most votes is elected, while in cases where there is more than one vacancy, candidates are elected in order according to the number of votes received by each, until all vacancies are filled.

 Where a person is a candidate for a mayoral or presidential vacancy and a councillor vacancy, the mayoral or presidential election is decided first.
 If the candidate is successful in the mayoral or presidential election, the candidate’s votes are not counted for the councillor election.

-After the result of an election is determined, the returning officer is to declare the name of each candidate, the votes received by each candidate and the terms of office of those declared elected.
+After the result of an election is determined, usually on the day after polls close the returning officer is to declare the name of each candidate, the votes received by each candidate and the terms of office of those declared elected.
 The returning officer must then give local public notice of the result.

 Any person can make a complaint to a Court of Disputed Returns (Magistrates Court) within 28 days after notice is given of an election result.
 The 28 days is calculated from the publication of the notice in a local newspaper.

 The Court has the power to declare that:

 Rather than make a complaint to a Court of Disputed Returns, a person may complain to the returning officer or the Electoral Commission.
 The returning officer or the Electoral Commission can investigate any complaint of electoral misconduct, malpractice or maladministration.
 An investigation could also be carried out regardless of whether there has been a complaint.
 Any person may prosecute for an offence against the electoral provisions.